Tolsi/waves-vrf-lottery/README.md

 This application uses [VRF](https://github.com/coniks-sys/coniks-go/blob/master/crypto/vrf/vrf.go) to confirm the randomness of various online lotteries.

-The unique provable random index created during the VRF scheme is used to select the winner.
+The unique provable random index created during the VRF scheme is used to select the winners.
-The winner index is calculated as the remainder of dividing this index by the total number of participants.
+The list of participants is shuffled using [the Fisher–Yates shuffle algorithm](https://github.com/golang/go/blob/release-branch.go1.12/src/math/rand/rand.go#L232) and N first winners are selected.
-Now only tweeter support is made, but you can add any source of participants of the lottery in the future.
+Now the tweeter and waves asset recipients support are made, but you can add any source of participants of the lottery in the future.
+The applications use an array of strings as a list of participants.

 # Installation